civisanalytics/civis-services-flask/README.md

 You should now be comfortable running the service locally and in Civis Platform.
 To make further changes, fork this Github repo into your own account and create a new service in Civis connected to your forked repo.
 As you push changes to Github, you will see them reflected in the service when you stop and restart it.

+If you want to host multiple applications in a single repository, you can set the Git Path Directory on the service to select between them.
+The entrypoint of this docker image will `cd` to that directory and attempt to run `start_service.sh`.
+For other custom configurations, you may want to build a custom docker image.

 ## Additional Notes

 ### Updating your service